wing5wong/artisan-whs-static/source/_courses/DTA3.md

 ---
+title: DTA3
-faculty: Digital Technologies (Computing)
+name: Digital Technologies Applied NCEA 3
+code: DTA3
 subject_area: Digital Technologies Applied
-code: DTA3
-name: Digital Technologies Applied NCEA 3
+date: 2019-06-28T04:36:40.071Z
+year: '13'
+type: Level 3 Optional
+course_duration: Full Year
 course_level: NCEA 3
 assessment_type: Unit Standard
-course_duration: Full Year
-ue_approved:
-invitation_only:
+leads_to: ''
+credits: '28'
+entry_requirements: >-
+  Open entry for Year 13 students, subject to HOD approval but excludes taking DTS3
+course_fees: Nil
-notes: ""
+notes: ''
-endorsement:
-title: DTA3
-type: Level 3 Optional
-description: ""
-maori_title: ""
+---
-body: "This course will concentrate on the production and integration of documents used in business.
+This course will concentrate on the production and integration of documents used in business.
 Design skills and accuracy of work will be essential.
-Students taking this course will gain experience in using the more advanced features in Microsoft Office applications, along with some of the applications in the Adobe Suite Collection."
+Students taking this course will gain experience in using the more advanced features in Microsoft Office applications, along with some of the applications in the Adobe Suite Collection.
-year: "13"
-credits: "28"
-entry_requirements: "Open entry for Year 13 students, subject to HOD approval but excludes taking DTS3"
-course_fees: "Nil"
-leads_to: ""
-duration: ""
----